netpyoung/nf.protocol-flow/README.md

 [flow.puml](flow.puml)

 ## introduce
 this is sample protocol flow.
 When I making a game(in unity), I don't like to hard-coding for protocol class from message.

-I'm writing custom class generator, and protocol exporter for that work.
+Almost mobile projects use web api server. so I choose protobuf as [IDL](https://en.wikipedia.org/wiki/Interface_description_language). after that, I need to writing API call method.
+But It's boring work that changing code everytime when .proto changed. so I'm writing custom class generator, and protocol exporter for that work.

 If you want to use [Akka.net](http://getakka.net/), check [Akka.Interfaced](https://github.com/SaladLab/Akka.Interfaced).

 ## basic Knowledge.
 * [Rakefile](https://github.com/ruby/rake)